flexera-public/flexera-plugins/vmware/nsx/README.md

 ## Known Issues / Limitations

 - The NSX API doesn't provide enough information for Self-Service to identify a Rule as a resource.
 They can be created using a resource block but will not be listed as a resource nor can they be manipulated after creation.
-Deletion of the firewall section will remove the rule on termination if you are folloing the implementation notes.
+Deletion of the firewall section will remove the rule on termination if you are following the implementation notes.
 - Layer2Sections has not been fully implemented due to a limitation in NSX API which doesn't allow Self-Service to distinguish between a layer2 and a layer3 resource.
 It's possible to use either, but not both at the same time.
 A future update will correct this limitation.

 ## License